About the Course

 While providing a continuum of care to families, people helpers may encounter couples who are so conflictual with each other that it hinders their families from receiving the help they need.
 This course aims to help participants develop the knowledge and skills to work effectively with high-conflict couples.

-Drawing from theoretical foundations of attachment theory and neurobiology, participants will be equipped with practical, evidence-based techniques to help couples de-escalate conflict, rebuild emotional safety, and foster secure connection.
+Drawing from theoretical foundations of attachment theory and emotionally focused therapy for couples, participants will be equipped with practical, evidence-based techniques to help couples de-escalate conflict, rebuild emotional safety, and foster secure connection.

 Through group discussions, video demonstrations, and guided practice, participants will learn to navigate intense emotional dynamics while maintaining therapeutic presence.
-Consideration will also be placed on understanding couples with cultural differences and attachment injuries, and those who may require mediation.
+Consideration will also be placed on understanding involuntary couples with spousal violence concerns and those who may require mediation.

 Course Content/Topics: